davidkellis/able/README.md

 Interface implementations are defined with the following syntax:
 ```
-impl [X, Y, Z, ...]
+[implName =] impl [X, Y, Z, ...]
 A <B C ...> [for D <E F ...>] {
 	fn foo(T1, T2, ...) -> T3 { ... }
 	...
 }
 ```
-where X, Y, and Z are free type parameters and type constraints that are scoped to the implementation of the interface (i.e. the types bound to those type variables are constant within a specific implementation of the interface) and enclosed in square brackets, A is the name of the interface parameterized with type parameters B, C, etc. (if applicable), and where `D <E F ...>` is the type that is implementing interface A. In the case that an interface was specified without a `for` clause, then the `for` clause in an implementation of the interface would be omitted.
+where `implName` is an optional implementation name, X, Y, and Z are free type parameters and type constraints that are scoped to the implementation of the interface (i.e. the types bound to those type variables are constant within a specific implementation of the interface) and enclosed in square brackets, A is the name of the interface parameterized with type parameters B, C, etc. (if applicable), and where `D <E F ...>` is the type that is implementing interface A. In the case that an interface was specified without a `for` clause, then the `for` clause in an implementation of the interface would be omitted.

 Here are some example interface implementations: